 “Sweet Child O’ Mine” (Slash) – Guns N’ Roses

 I hope you get my point.
 Since some of these solos are performed by highly skilled players, you might expect the scales used to be something out of the ordinary, perhaps exotic scales out of an advanced level scale book, but they are not.
-Now, I should point out that the way in which scale patterns are mixed can get a little tricky, major scale patterns can produce different modal sounds, and players often work in chromatic half-step movement in between scale tones (called passing tones), but the base patterns still remain those of the pentatonic and major scale.
+I would point out that the way in which scale patterns are mixed can get a little tricky, major scale patterns can produce different modal sounds, and players often work in chromatic half-step movement in between scale tones (called passing tones), but the base patterns still remain those of the pentatonic and major scale.
 In fact, the harmonic minor scale is really just a slightly modified minor scale, one in which a note is temporarily raised to follow a certain type of chord change.
 In other words, even when players use the harmonic minor scale, they’re still working within the same pentatonic and major scale base patterns.
 This is why you need to practice pentatonic and major scale patterns and master all the ways in which they are applied.

 About Scale Patterns